teeramaet/MySecondBrain-Note/2. Literature and Topics Notes/Technical writing/Writing Process.md

 ## Characteristics
 - Writing is recursive
+	- Writing is an act of creativity, and often it does not move forward smoothly
 - Writing takes time
 - Writing is different for everyone

 ## Plan your document
+1. Choosing a topic

 ## Draft and revise your document